DavidHala123/Aruco_ros_locator/aruco_ros_locator/README.md

 + Launch accuracy_meas

-## ----IMPLEMENTING LOCATOR NODE WITH LOCALIZATION SYSTEMS IN USE----
+## ----IMPLEMENTING NODE WITH LOCALIZATION SYSTEMS IN USE----
 + If your implementation already uses localization system which broadcasts to /tf and you dont want to broadcast this nodes transform just yet, you can disable this functionality in launch file through variable "broadcast_tf".
-+ If "broadcast_tf" is disabled and frames that are supposed to be located by this node are already created and located by your other node, set "create_frame_if_collide" to true.
++ If "broadcast_tf" is disabled and frames that are supposed to be located by this node are its position are already broadcasted and located by other node in use, set "create_frame_if_collide" to true.

 ## ----RQT_GRAPH----